particle-iot/docs/src/content/getting-started/logic-ledger/ledger-sensor.md

 # {{title}}

 {{box op="start" cssClass="boxed warningBox"}}
-Ledger is in beta and is not recommended for production applications.
+Ledger is in alpha testing and is not recommended for production applications.
 There may be breaking changes to the behavior and APIs in future versions based on user feedback.

 Pricing and availability may change in the future.